sk00t3r/debian-install-ionqt/README.md

 sudo ./installtest.py

-Copy the ion.conf to the correct directory.
+Copy the ion.conf to the correct directory, (cd ~/.ionomy/) and edit the file to create a username and password.